Surfing North Wales – Anglesey + Llyn Peninsula / Secret Spots + More

-Surfing in North Wales promises to be a real adventure, taking you to wild, wave-sprayed beaches under the shadows of the Snowdonia mountains.
-It’s best suited to people with their own car and a sense of adventure.
+Surfing in North Wales promises to be a real adventure, taking you to wild, wave-sprayed beaches under the shadows of Yr Wyddfa, the highest mountain in the country.
+It’s best suited to people with their own car becuase spots are harder to reach.

 An introduction to surfing North Wales

-Surfing in North Wales hasn’t quite got the buzz that the south gets.
+Surfing in North Wales hasn’t never quite gets the same attention as surfing in the south.
 While crews of local rippers from Langland Bay to Pembrokeshire have made it to national comps and whatnot, the folks up north seem content to stay out of the limelight.

 We might use affiliate links in this post.
 Basically, you click em’ and we get a little something from your booking or purchase.
 They help us keep offering more and more in-depth surf guides to awesome places all around the globe.
 So, thanks for that!